CPHS/OPHS Glossary of Terms

 Minimal Risk (2):

-of physical or psychological harm that is normally encountered in
+or psychological harm that is normally encountered in the daily lives,

-the daily lives, or in the routine medical, dental, or psychological
+or in the routine medical, dental, or psychological examination of healthy

 Minor Amendment: